propcom/ckeditor/README.txt

 The most popular module that provide a HTML filter:

- - HTML Purifier - the most popular and powerful, although according to some claims it might be a bit slow http://drupal.org/project/htmlpurifier (no Dupal 7 support yet)
+ - HTML Purifier - the most popular and powerful, although according to some claims it might be a bit slow http://drupal.org/project/htmlpurifier (no Drupal 7 support yet)

 It is up to you to decide which one to use.
 Just make sure that you will only allow to use proper inline styles, tags, and attributes.